bkukanov/mautic-bp/Readme.md

 # Mautic

-A blueprint for creating a mautic installation.
+A blueprint for creating a mautic installation using Subutai.

 ## How to use